 The side-lining of Black people and other minorities sends a clear message to audiences about established social hierarchies.
 Lee says that his film Bamboozled attempted to address the consequences of such narrow Hollywood narratives: “It’s about the power of images and how they hurt”.

 Given the diffusion of new technologies, which facilitate the transmission of new images, and given the increasing cosmopolitanism of major cities, a burning question emerges: why does the magical negro and its minority variations persist?

 Okorafor-Mbachu says it’s “not easy to pinpoint the reason why Magical Negroes exist”.
 Okorafor-Mbachu says that when racism and segregation were institutionalised by law, the magical negro trope reflected the immediate legacy of American slavery.
 She sees that today the persistence of the Magical Negro is not so conscious but it still reflects unresolved issues of historical racism.
 Okorafor-Mbachu muses that the producers of these stories probably see themselves as anti-racism advocates.

 I see that the magical negro trope is an outcome of the White privilege of storytellers.
 This term reflects how societies that are dominated by White cultures come to normalise White experiences to the point where people from the dominant group do not immediately recognise how racial relations are set up to benefit them.
-Even when it is well-meaning, even when it does not come from a conscious desire to denigrate minorities, the magical negro and its variations reproduce unequal power relations between White and non-White people.
+Even when it is well-meaning, even when it does not come from a conscious desire to denigrate minorities, the magical negro and its variations reproduce unequal power relations between White and people of colour.

 The consequence of White privilege as it relates to this long-suffering trope is that the film industry holds conservative attitudes about what they think audiences are willing to pay to go see.
 Okorafor-Mbachu writes: